 Summary:

 The Cesar Chavez Academy district in Detroit, Michigan, operates four schools: two elementary schools (Cesar Chavez Academy Elementary and Cesar Chavez Academy Intermediate), one middle school (Cesar Chavez Middle School), and one high school (Cesar Chavez High School).
-While the schools serve a predominantly Hispanic student population, they face significant challenges, including consistently low academic performance, high rates of chronic absenteeism, and high poverty levels.
+While the schools serve a predominantly low-income student population, they consistently perform below state averages on key metrics such as test scores, graduation rates, and chronic absenteeism.

 Thank you for your feedback!